ocbe-uio/PhenoPop/README.md

 Phenotypic deconvolution in heterogeneous cancer cell populations using drug screen data.
 Matlab implementation of the method described in https://www.biorxiv.org/content/10.1101/2022.01.17.476604v2.
 Also includes the necessary code and data to reproduce the results and figures in the publication.
 A Python package of the method is available at https://github.com/ocbe-uio/pyPhenoPop.

+The required Matlab version is Matlab R2020b or newer.
+We are aware that the Matlab function **fmincon** from the Optimization Toolbox may cause runtime errors in versions newer than Matlab R2020b.
+To resolve this error, we suggest reinstalling the Optimization Toolbox and trying again (https://se.mathworks.com/matlabcentral/answers/473469-error-in-fmincon-undefined-getipoptions).

 The PhenoPop method is available as in the "Phenopop_inference" folder as the function "PhenoPop(experiment_name, NR, Concentration_array, Time_array, datafile)".
 See "example.m" in the "Phenopop_inference" folder or the Wiki pages for specifications on how to run the method.